[因為發現如何在實驗室內研究記憶,而得到 2000年諾貝爾獎的

 The emerging picture is that levels

-, allowing chromosomes to maintain a death grip
+of RbAp48 decline with age, allowing chromosomes to maintain a death grip

 on their spools.
 Memory genes remain dormant, and you can't remember